-- Maintain the public rights of way and permissive routes so that they are usable and navigable (Delivery Plan Action No. 29). - Increase the provision of easy access trails and accessible information, interpretation and signage to maximise inclusivity (Delivery Plan Action No. 30). - Rationalise the path/trail network on the Chase to reduce habitat fragmentation and wildlife disturbance (Delivery Plan Action No. 31). - Create and promote circular routes from main car parks and gateway train stations to improve the visitor welcome and experience and protect sensitive ecological sites (Delivery Plan Action No. 32).
+- Prepare a Recreation Management Strategy for the National Landscape by 2026, building on the foundations set out in the SAC Detailed Implementation Plans (Delivery Plan Action No. 22). - Maintain the public rights of way and permissive routes so that they are usable and navigable (Delivery Plan Action No. 29). - Increase the provision of easy access trails and accessible information, interpretation and signage to maximise inclusivity (Delivery Plan Action No. 30). - Rationalise the path/trail network on the Chase to reduce habitat fragmentation and wildlife disturbance (Delivery Plan Action No. 31). - Create and promote circular routes from main car parks and gateway train stations to improve the visitor welcome and experience and protect sensitive ecological sites (Delivery Plan Action No. 32).

-POLICY PE6 Visitor infrastructure: Deliver high-quality visitor infrastructure and provision throughout the National Landscape, using best practice environmental design standards and adopting a common approach to branding, signage, waymarking, interpretation and the reduction of visual clutter on the open Chase.
+POLICY PE6 Visitor infrastructure:

+Deliver high-quality visitor infrastructure and provision throughout the National Landscape, using best practice environmental design standards and adopting a common approach to branding, signage, waymarking, interpretation and the reduction of visual clutter on the open Chase.

 As a landscape of national importance there is, or at least should be, an expectation amongst visitors that they will experience a landscape and environment of the highest order.
 This impression is given not only by the landscape itself but by every aspect of the visitor experience: the information visitors receive, the approach to the National Landscape, the highways they arrive on, the facilities they use, the products they buy - in short, all the interactions they have from the point of planning their visit to the moment they leave the area.
-High standards of visitor provision appropriate to a nationally important landscape need to be forged that are whole heartedly based on protecting the environment, landscape and special qualities that people have come to visit.
+High standards of visitor provision appropriate to a nationally important landscape need to be forged that are wholeheartedly based on protecting the environment, landscape and special qualities that people have come to visit.

-- Prepare a Recreation Management Strategy for the National Landscape by 2026, building on the foundations set out in the SAC Detailed Implementation Plans28 (Delivery Plan Action No. 22). - Develop and deliver an investment programme of improvements to key infrastructure, for example, the main gateways to the National Landscape, signage and waymarking, key car park improvements and easy access trails (Delivery Plan Action No. 33). - Develop a new National Landscape discovery centre with enhanced visitor facilities at Cannock Chase Country Park (Delivery Plan Action No. 34).
+- Prepare a Recreation Management Strategy for the National Landscape by 2026, building on the foundations set out in the SAC Detailed Implementation Plans (Delivery Plan Action No. 22). - Develop and deliver an investment programme of improvements to key infrastructure, for example, the main gateways to the National Landscape, signage and waymarking, key car park improvements and easy access trails (Delivery Plan Action No. 33). - Develop a new National Landscape Discovery Centre with enhanced visitor facilities at Cannock Chase Country Park (Delivery Plan Action No. 34).